nikumar1206/daily_projects/w1d5/README.md

 Students have one hour to finish the test, after which they'll submit via PT and take a short break.
 We'll all rejoin in the main classroom after and begin the day's assignment.

 Go through as much of today's practice assessments as students like.
-Of particular note:

-- `char_replace!` in `assessment_1_solution/lib/part_2.rb` uses a dangerous method.
-Explain what that is and show how the specs can help us avoid some common mistakes (like returning the right value but not mutating the original, or reassigning the `str` variable inside the method).
-- `my_one?` in `assessment_2_solution/lib/part_1.rb` has a neat one line solution that includes an example
-- `hash_select` has an example of `prc.call` taking two values instead of one, since our original procified block expects two parameters.
-- `xor_select` takes two Proc objects as arguments, and calls them multiple times.
+Also make sure to cover each bullet point on the assessment check-in list.